souhardya56/souhardya56/README.md

 - 👋 Hi, I’m @souhardya56
 - 👀 I’m interested in MERN
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science & web devolopment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can find me on Linkdin [Souhardya Gayen]

 <!---
 souhardya56/souhardya56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.